FortunesFavor/Vltra-Tenebrae/Tynn-Shan.rst

     The Shamen of Koh

 **Inferior Skill Aspect**

-    Flailing Fists [Unarmed]
+    Gentle Appearance [Intimidation]

 :Body:
     5

-    :Lift/Carry/Haul: 10
+    :Lift/Carry/Haul: 5

-    :Spear: 10
+    :Melee: 10

-    :Unarmed: 5

 :Reflexes:
     5

     :Parkour: 5
-    :Perception: 5
+    :Perception: 10

 :Wits:
     3

 :Persona:
     2

+    :Intimidate: 5

 **Traits**
     * Full EM Vision [5]

           Tynn see's on the full EM spectrum, able to focus her eyes beyond the human visible range and see in Infrared and Ultraviolet, as well as detect Electronic radiation.

-    * Cat-like Grace [5]
+    * Tail Strike [5]

-          Tynn is almost superhumanly agile, as such she receives a bonus of [5] towards Parkour, and may gain advantage by spending [5] AP on any Reflex roll
+            Tynn is able to strike with the retractable stinger on her tail, causing DMG [5]

     * Augmented Strength [10]